SamGrandpa/Algorithms/README.md

 # Algorithms
-A wonderland of happiness, joy and algorithms.
+A wonderland full of happiness, joy and algorithms.